Sp-the-pero/CLI-Based-Task-Tracker/README.md

 - **Programming Languages:** Python, Arduino
 - **Web Development:** HTML (Very Basic)
 - **Tools & Platforms:** Git, GitHub, Visual Studio Code
-- **Other Interests:** IoT, Robotics
+- **Other Interests:** IoT, Electronics

 ## 🌱 Currently Learning
 - Nevermind

 ## 🤝 I’m Looking to Collaborate On
-I’m looking to collaborate on projects involving... .
+I’m looking to collaborate on projects involving python, arduino & electronics.
 If you're working on something exciting in these areas, let’s connect!

 📫You can reach me on:
 - **LinkedIn:** [Sp The Pero](https://www.linkedin.com/in/sp-the-pero-9232342aa/)